IsleOfHeidren/IsleOfHeidren/deliverables/sdp.md

 ## Development Methodology
-* Agile, with 1 week sprints starting at the first meeting of the week starting the current spring and wrapping up the previous.
+* Agile, with 1 week sprints starting at the first meeting of the week - starting the current sprint and wrapping up the previous.
 Second meeting acting as a stand up.

 * Each meeting delegate tasks to individuals